This post first appeared March 16th, 2020 and has been continually updated since then.

 - Johns Hopkins University Coronavirus Resource Center

-Please check back here regularly at the BPI Blog for ongoing public health-related information, recommendations, and resources.
-We will also share updates in the BPI alumni Facebook group and across BPI social media platforms.
+Check back here on the BPI Blog regularly for ongoing public health-related information, recommendations, and resources.
+We will also share updates in the BPI alumni Facebook group.